yahoo/burst/burst-samplestore/burst-synthetic-samplestore/readme.md

-# JSON Samplestore

-The JSON Samplestore package includes two utility-style sample stores to make it easy to take Burst for a test drive.

-## JSON Samplestore

-The JSON Samplestore will load a local json file (optionally gzipped) and press it into a dataset.
-It reads the Json file directly from storage on the cell worker.
-There is no nexus interaction with a remote store in this implementation.
-It's mainly used for testing, but could be the basis for using the cell workers to do loading.

 ## Synthetic Samplestore

 The Syntetic Samplestore will use a generator to materialize a dataset on demand.
 It uses the basic sample store client